IoannisNezis/Qlue-ls/docs/docs/03_capabilities.md

 Completion provides suggestions how the query could continue.

-Completions are incoved automattcally by your editor or by the user (usualy by the key combination `ctrl` + `space`).
+Completions are invoked automatically by your editor or by the user (usually by the key combination `ctrl` + `space`).
 They are also triggered when the user types `?`.

 Qlue-ls provides different types of completions: